// .knowledge 3.4.0 · Apache-2.0

 review

-Changed files mapped to trust boundaries.
+Changed files mapped to the repository areas they affect.

 visual